code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/it.md

 | **To use Web Lab** | `https://downloads.computinginthecore.org`<br/>`https://codeprojects.org`                                                                              |

 ## Mobile Support Details
-All CS Discoveries, CS Principles, and Intro to App Lab courses are not compatible with tablets or mobile devices - a full keyboard and mouse (or touchpad, like on Macbooks) are required.
-Surface Pros with a keyboard attachment and Chromebooks are compatible. iPads or other tablets with a keyboard attachment are not compatible.
+All CS Discoveries, CS Principles, and Intro to App Lab courses are not compatible with tablets or mobile devices - a full keyboard and mouse (or touchpad, like on MacBooks) are required.
+Microsoft Surface Pros with a keyboard attachment and Chromebooks are compatible. iPads or other tablets with a keyboard attachment are not compatible.

-All other content, such as K-5 courses (Computer Science Fundamentals) and Hour of Code activities are compatible on iPads and Chromebooks in addition to all other modern laptop or desktop computers.
+All other content, such as K-5 courses (Computer Science Fundamentals) and Hour of Code activities are compatible on iPads and Chromebooks in addition to all other modern tablets and laptop or desktop computers.

 ### Mobile Phones

-Our Hour of Code activities and CS Fundamentals courses can be used on mobile phones.
-While these activities should be usable, they are not optimized for a mobile phone experience and have some known limitations (e.g. touch targets may be small, accessory elements may display offscreen, and text may be difficult to input using the on-screen keyboard).
+Our Hour of Code activities and CS Fundamentals courses can be completed on mobile phones.
+While these activities are usable, they are not optimized for a mobile phone experience and have some known limitations (e.g. touch targets may be small, accessory elements may display offscreen, and text may be difficult to input using the on-screen keyboard).
 The CS Discoveries, CS Principles, and Intro to App Lab courses are not usable on mobile phones.

 ## Videos